camain-elie/react-level-2/README.md

 You can find the source code of the application in the /src folder.

 Create an input text in which as the user types in, launch a search against Github users and return a result list.
-    --> Done, to increase the number of result shown to the user, a page system (adapted from a previous project) was added;
+    --> Done, to increase the number of result shown to the user, a page system (adapted from a previous project) was added.
+      The results are presented as cards containing a link to the user's profile, a link to the user's repositeries, the user's score and profile image.

 1. Query against Github Api: GET https://api.github.com/search/users?q={USER}.
     --> To make request to the Github API, I used the fetch() function with promises in a seperate file /services/github.js.